-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Upton Junior School uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Upton Junior School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022.
-Upton Junior School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found on SharePoint for staff and on the VAT website.
+- The DSL has overall responsibility for online safety within the college but will liaise with other members of staff, as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Liberty Training uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All college owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Liberty Training recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2022, Liberty Training has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.